Company: Chia Leah

-Creative entrepreneur and culinary artist, Maya-Camille Broussard established Justice of the Pies in 2014.
-Justice of the Pies was created to celebrate Maya’s late father’s love for pies and to honor his belief that everyone deserves an opportunity to reform their lives therefore, part of Maya’s mission is to work with and empower individuals who have experienced barriers to employment.
-Her pies are currently available at various farmer’s markets throughout Chicago and select Whole Food Markets.
-Check her website for locations and look out for shipping options coming soon!
+Creative entrepreneur and culinary artist Maya-Camille Broussard established Justice of the Pies in 2014.
+Justice of the Pies was created to celebrate Maya’s late father’s love for pies and to honor his belief that everyone deserves an opportunity to reform their lives.
+Part of Maya’s mission is to work with and empower individuals who have experienced barriers to employment.

 A Chicago native, Broussard is a graduate of Howard University (B.F.A.) and Northwestern University (M.A.).

-Jordan Buckner, Isaac Lozano, Adi Malik, and Alex Stomp are co-founders of TeaSquares, a snack with a purpose to give people the fuel to achieve their passions, and a social mission to fuel economic development in urban centers.
-TeaSquares are infused with naturally occurring caffeine from organic tea grown without the use of artificial ingredients or preservatives.
+Jordan Buckner, Isaac Lozano, Adi Malik and Alex Stomp co-founded TeaSquares, a snack with a purpose to give people the fuel to achieve their passions, and a social mission to fuel economic development in urban centers.
+TeaSquares are infused with naturally occurring caffeine from organic tea, grown without the use of artificial ingredients or preservatives.
 Each bite-size square is light and airy, packed with wholesome puffed millet, crunchy almonds, and flavorful fruits.
-The TeaSquares team plans to grow their business while simultaneously empowering the community in which it’s based.
-Visit www.myteasquares.com.
+The TeaSquares team plans to grow their business while simultaneously empowering the South Side Chicago community in which the company is based.

-Jordan Buckner is a foodpreneur, and has worked in the food industry for 8 years.
+Jordan Buckner is a foodpreneur.
 He holds an MBA from the University of Illinois and a Bachelor of Science degree from the University of Michigan.
 His goal is to create nutritious, good foods that improve communities.

 Isaac Lozano is an MBA graduate from the University of Illinois Urbana/Champaign.
 At TeaSquares, he oversees marketing and sales and has helped them establish their branding, marketing, and overall business strategy within the Midwest and nationwide.
 Originally from East Chicago, he understands the importance of civic duty and his obligation to provide social equity by employing local inner-city youth at TeaSquares.